Get more eBooks

 by her system?

-As a teacher when we ask this question, we must also ask, who has
+As teachers when we ask this question, we must also ask, who has

 this information, she or I?
 This is the key distinction in the teaching situation.
 She is the only one